NexerqDev/Verdant/README.md

 ## Usage
 Pre-compiled downloads can be found [here](https://github.com/NexerqDev/Verdant/releases). ([프로그램 다운](https://github.com/NexerqDev/Verdant/releases))

 All you have to do is login to your Naver account, change your Maple ID if you desire, then launch the game!
+(If you run into troubles such as the terrible CAPTCHAs/other changes on Naver's end, [here is an alternative method you can try to login with](https://github.com/NexerqDev/Verdant/blob/master/other/alternate_login_method.md).)

 Note that NGM must be installed, and obviously MapleStory must be too for this launcher to function properly!
 Other than that, enjoy!